 The subscription process: step by step

-Total realistic timeline from decision to residence card: 14-22 months.
-The fund subscription itself (steps 1-5) takes 4-8 weeks.
-The immigration process (steps 6-9) takes 12-18 months.
+Total realistic timeline for decision to residence card: 14-22 months.
+The process of making a fund subscription only requires 4-8 weeks (steps 1-5).
+The immigration process takes 12 to 18 months – steps 6-9.

 Portuguese golden visa investment options beyond funds